SapienzaNLP/esc/README.md

 ```

 ## License
 This project is released under the CC-BY-NC 4.0 license (see license.txt).
-If you use ESC, please put a link to this repo.
+If you use ESC, please put a link to this repo and cite the paper: [ESC: Redesigning WSD with Extractive Sense Comprehension](https://www.aclweb.org/anthology/2021.naacl-main.371/).

 ## Acknowledgements
 The authors gratefully acknowledge the support of the [ERC Consolidator Grant MOUSSE](http://mousse-project.org) No. 726487 under the European Union's Horizon 2020 research and innovation programme.